The 6 Best Non-Toxic Mattresses of 2023, According to Sleep Experts

 PlushBeds Botanical Bliss Organic Latex Mattress

-Each Botanical Bliss mattress features about 10 pounds of organic New Zealand wool (about three times as much as even the typical best non-toxic mattress) for ample support and breathability.
-It consists of zero chemicals and all organic materials, including GOLS (Global Organic Latex Standard) certified organic latex and GOTS (Global Organic Textile Standard) certified organic cotton and wool.
-Guaranteed to last a lifetime, this PlusBeds mattress is about as hypoallergenic as they come.
+Each Botanical Bliss mattress from PlushBeds features about 10 pounds of organic New Zealand wool (about three times as much as even the typical best non-toxic mattress) for ample support and breathability.
+It consists of zero chemicals and all organic materials, including Global Organic Textile Standard (GOTS)-certified organic cotton and wool and Global Organic Latex Standard (GOLS)-certified organic latex.
+Guaranteed to last a lifetime, this chemical-free mattress is about as hypoallergenic as it comes.

 - Certified 100% pure organic latex